-The New York Studio Residency program is a transitional space for a community of peers that provides both support and the taste of independent living as artists in the world beyond academia.
-The work in the exhibition has a freshness and authenticity that reflects this formula of challenge and support.
-Although the medium, style, and content of the work is individual, the show as a whole is an important indicator of how young artists are experiencing the world as expressed in their artwork.
+The program is a transitional space for a community of peers that provides both support and the taste of independent living as artists in the world beyond academia.
 Numerous art events taking place in the city are posted so that students new to New York can take advantage of them.
-The '24/7' environment of New York City becomes an extension of the studio.
+The '24/7' environment of New York becomes an extension of the studio.

 The semester ends with a one-night exhibition of student work and closing celebration with music and refreshments, open to the public consisting of family, friends made during the semester, artists, critics, collectors and alumni of the program.
-The students decide on a show title, design the exhibition and announcement card, as well as install the work in the show, facilitated by the director and the studio manager.
+The students decide on a show title and design the exhibition and announcement card, as well as install the work in the show, facilitated by the director and the studio manager.
+The work in the exhibition has a freshness and authenticity that reflects this formula of challenge and support.
+Although the medium, style and content of the work is individual, the show as a whole is an important indicator of how young artists are experiencing the world as expressed in their artwork.

-Information regarding internship opportunities is available upon request and all participants are eligible for consideration.
-For more information, please visit the programs official website.
+Information regarding internship opportunities is available upon request, and all participants are eligible for consideration.
+For more information, please visit the program's official website.

-To be eligible for NYSRP students must:
+To be eligible for the program, students must:

 Applications to participate in program for the spring 2016 semester are due no later than 4 p.m.
 Friday, Oct.
 9, 2015.
 Completed applications should be submitted to Nancy Noble in the KCAI academic affairs office, which is located on the second floor of the Jannes Library, 4538 Warwick Blvd., Kansas City, MO 64111.
 All materials must be submitted to the NYSRP by Nov.
 15, 2015